top of page

 Sole Responsibility

-Legal Custody Definition: This refers to the formal legal authority granted by a court.
+Legal Custody (The Paperwork): This refers to the formal legal authority granted by a court.
 While it confers the right to make long-term decisions, it does not prove the execution of those rights on a day-to-day basis, which is the high standard the Home Office caseworker requires.
-This distinction applies equally to Spouse Visa, Parent Visa, and Skilled Worker dependent applications.
+This distinction applies equally to Spouse Visa, Civil Partner Visa, and Skilled Worker dependent visa applications.

 The #1 DIY Pitfall — Relying Solely on a Court Order

 Many applicants provide an overseas court order granting them ‘custody,’ believing this is sufficient proof.
 This is a critical mistake.
-UKVI caseworkers are instructed to view legal documents from foreign jurisdictions as only one piece of the evidence.
-If the court order is not accompanied by comprehensive, third-party documentary evidence proving your hands-on, continuous involvement since that order was issued, the application will likely be refused due to insufficient proof of subsisting sole responsibility.
-This costly error can severely jeopardise your child's future in the UK.
+UK Visas and Immigration (UKVI) caseworkers are instructed to view legal documents from foreign jurisdictions as only one piece of the evidence.
+If the court order is not accompanied by comprehensive, third-party documentary evidence proving your hands-on, continuous involvement since that order was issued, the application will likely be refused due to insufficient proof of subsisting single parental responsibility.
+This costly error can severely jeopardise your child's future in the United Kingdom.

 Your Strategic Proof Standard (The UKVI Expectation)